danikkm/psp_2048/README.md

 # psp_2048

-2048 written in Python 3
+2048 written in Python 3 with GUI

 *Not tested on Windows